 In addition to the SCAG 2016-2040 RTP/SCS, city and county general plans were reviewed for information about local growth and transportation policies in the RSA, as discussed in Section 3.18, Regional Growth.
 The key general plans consulted include those for Los Angeles County and the Cities of Lancaster, Palmdale, Burbank, and Los Angeles.
-While the newest of these plans (Draft Los Angeles County General Plan 2035 and 2014 Burbank 2035 General Plan) support HSR, older general plans in the area (with the exception of the City of Palmdale) do not mention HSR.
+While the newest of these plans (Draft Los Angeles County General Plan 2035 and 2014 Burbank 2035 General Plan) support HSR, older general plans in the area (with the exception of the City of Palmdale) do not mention HSR (Los Angeles County 2015 and City of Burbank 2013).
 Although adopted in 1993, the Palmdale General Plan contains an objective (C.4.2) to "encourage extension of passenger rail service to the City of Palmdale," and a policy (C4.2.1) supporting connecting Palmdale Regional Airport with LAX via HSR (City of Palmdale 1993).
 Table 1-16 lists other plans, policies, and programs that are relevant to the Palmdale to Burbank Project Section.